 HOW WE USE SENSITIVE PERSONAL DATA

-• information about staff physical or mental health or condition to monitor sick leave and take decisions on your fitness for work;
+• Information about staff physical or mental health or condition to monitor sick leave and take decisions on a person’s fitness for work.

-• applicants racial or ethnic origin or religious or similar information to monitor: compliance with equal opportunities legislation;
+• A job applicant’s racial or ethnic origin, sexual orientation, gender or religion to monitor compliance with equal opportunities legislation.

-These types of data are described in the GDPR as “Special categories of data” and require higher levels of protection.
-We need to have further justification for collecting, storing and using this type of personal data.
+• We need to have further justification for collecting, storing and using these types of personal data.

 • Where we need to carry out our legal obligations.

-• Were it is needed in the public interest.
+• Where it is needed in the public interest.

-Less commonly, we may process this type of personal data where it is needed in relation to legal claims or where it is needed to protect your interests (or someone else’s interests) and you are not capable of giving your consent, or where you have already made the information public.
+• We may process this type of personal data where it is needed in relation to legal claims or where it is needed to protect a person’s interests.

 Do we need your consent to process your sensitive personal data?

-• In limited circumstances, we may approach you for your written consent to allow us to process certain sensitive personal data.
-If we do so, we will provide you with full details of the personal data that we would like and the reason we need it, so that you can carefully consider whether you wish to consent.
+In limited circumstances, we may approach you for your written consent to allow us to process certain sensitive personal data.
+If we do so, we will provide you with full details of the personal data that we need and the reason we need it, so that you can carefully consider whether you wish to consent.

 The Council will comply with data protection law.
 This says that the personal data we hold about you must be: